Bernedoodle puppies litter

 Is there any significant difference between Bernedoodle and other Poodle crosses?

-Yes, all of them may have differences as they involve breeds other than Poodle too.
-In fact, the puppies from the same litter may also be different from each other.
+Yes, all of them may have differences as they also involve breeds other than Poodles.
+Even, the puppies from the same litter may also be different from each other.

 Can we keep a Standard Bernedoodle in an apartment?